radancyco/radancyco.github.io/uid/code-standards.md

 #### 5.1.1 SASS Spacing & Line Breaks

 * Align first-level rule declarations to the left edge of the editor.
-* Nested rule declarations should have two-space indentation from the edge of the parent.
+* Nested rule declarations should have 4-space indentation from the edge of the parent.
 * Put one blank line between property declarations and nested rule declarations.

 #### 5.1.2 SASS Formatting